 - Research and Development Expenditure Credit (RDEC)

-RDEC is a similar tax relief scheme which is utilised by companies which exceed the SME size and value threshold.
+RDEC is a similar tax relief scheme which is utilised by companies which exceed the SMEs size and value threshold.
 Again, it is offered to incentivise companies to invest in innovation.
 However, the difference between RDEC and SME R&D tax credits, is that the RDEC scheme offers a much less generous amount back in tax relief.
 The RDEC scheme allows for companies to claim tax relief of 13% of the qualifying R&D expenditure.

 Although RDEC is predominantly geared towards larger enterprises, SMEs are not disqualified from using this scheme.
-Using RDEC is only recommended to SME that are unable to use the SME R&D tax credit scheme in such instances where they are subcontracted to do R&D work by a large company, or where they have received other forms of state aid such as innovation grants.
+Using RDEC is only recommended to SMEs that are unable to use the SME R&D tax credit scheme in such instances where they are subcontracted to do R&D work by a large company, or where they have received other forms of state aid such as innovation grants.
 You may want to read our other article to learn how to use R&D tax credits together with grants.